sajuthankappan/whatsapp-cloud-api-rs/README.md

 - Get / Upload media
 - Models to help processing incoming webhooks

+## Supported Graph API Version
+This crate is designed & tested for facebook graph api version v20.0.
+You may change the version using the set_verion() method.
+But, do it at your own risk :)

 ## Usage example

 Send template based text message